Create an ERC20 contract

 @action function approve(owner: Address, spender: Address, value: UInt256) : Bool var state = ShardedState< UInt256 >(spender); state.set(owner, value); return true; endfunction

-StateSharddoes not keep a record of which entries exists and which not.
+ShardedState does not keep a record of which entries exist or not.
 Such functionality could be added by simply adding another state variable keeping track of owners.
 We will see an example on a similar type of functionality in the next part of this guide.

-Finally, implementing a query mechanism is equally straight foward:
+Finally, implementing a query mechanism is equally straight forward:

 @query function allowance(owner: Address, spender: Address) : UInt256 var state = ShardedState< UInt256 >(spender); return state.get(owner, UInt256(0u64)); endfunction